flukeout/master-template/science-markdown/content.md

 * Pen & Paper
 * A way to take notes

 ##Introduction

-Your open project needs users and contributors, but how can you find them,get them involved, and keep them engaged and active in your community?One way is by creating and using "personas" and "pathways" to help you.
+Your open project needs users and contributors, but how can you find them, get them involved, and keep them engaged and active in your community?
+One way is by creating and using "personas" and "pathways" to help you.

 A “persona” is a tool commonly used in the design world, to help create products and experiences that work for real world users (aka “user-centered design”).
 The persona is an imaginary user, based on real-world observations and understandings of actual potential or current users.
 The persona becomes real to the designer, and is used as a tool to test ideas and experiences (for example, a designer might ask “Would our user persona, Rodrigo, who is an avid photographer and technophile but also an introvert who’s protective of his private information, like feature x of our social media platform?”).

 Personas may be composites of several real-world users.
 The power of the persona is in its specificity; a good persona feels real, and helps a designer (or project lead) put their own perspectives aside and empathize with the needs and motivations of users.

-####Example - Sample Persona
+> ####Example - Sample Persona
+>

-Rashid is a PhD student in astronomy at a university in Southern England.
+> Rashid is a PhD student in astronomy at a university in Southern England.
 He’s outgoing and a snappy dresser, favoring skinny jeans and colorful cardigans.
 He lives in on-campus housing and after a long day at the lab he usually rushes home to see his wife and infant son.
+>

-Rashid took an intro Java programming course long ago, as an undergrad, but his research now demands Python skills.
+> Rashid took an intro Java programming course long ago, as an undergrad, but his research now demands Python skills.
 He attended a two-day Software Carpentry workshop at his institution.

 ###About Pathways